maglietti/attendee-cards/README.md

 - Minimal external dependencies

 ## Setup
-1. Ensure you have a local web server (e.g., Python's `http.server` or PHP's built-in server)
+1. Ensure you have a local web server (e.g., Python's `python3 -m http.server 8000` or PHP's built-in server)
 2. Clone the repository
 3. Run a local server in this directory
 4. Open `index.html` in a browser